 Photo courtesy: Rick

-Like oranges, tangerines can be eaten on their own without any additions.
+As in oranges, tangerines also can be eaten on their own without any additions.

 Tangerine juice is a healthy refreshing drink.
-It is also used in syrups, sauces, marinades, concentrations…etc.
+It employed in syrups, sauces, marinades, concentrations…etc.

 Its juicy segments add richness to fruit/green salads.

-Tangerine zest imparts special orange flavor to confectionary items such as biscuits, cakes, muffins, pastry cream, ice creams…etc.
+Tangerine zest imparts distinctive orange flavor to confectionary items such as biscuits, cakes, muffins, pastry cream, ice creams…etc.

-Yuzu juice and its zest is an important ingredient in traditional Japanese cuisine such as ponzu sauce and ponzu shoyu (with soy sauce), with fish as marinade...etc.
+Yuzu juice and its zest is an essential ingredient in traditional Japanese cuisines such as ponzu sauce and ponzu shoyu (with soy sauce), with fish as a marinade.

 Its skin (pericarp) can be candied as in oranges.

-Insecticide sprays are widely applied over citrus crops.
+Insecticide sprays applied widely over citrus crops.
 Therefore, it is recommended to wash the fruits in cold running water before use.
 Organic fruits are devoid of these chemicals and are best suited for zest preparation.
 (Medical disclaimer).

 <<-Back to Fruits from Tangerines.
 Please visit here for visit an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.